hazelcast/hazelcast-reference-manual/src/JCache-Eviction.md

 Caches are generally not expected to grow to an infinite size.
 Implementing an [expiry policy](#expirepolicy) is one way you can prevent infinite growth, but sometimes it is hard to define a meaningful expiration timeout.
 Therefore, Hazelcast JCache provides the eviction feature.
 Eviction offers the possibility of removing entries based on the cache size or amount of used memory
-(Hazelcast Enterprise Only) and not based on timeouts.
+(Hazelcast IMDG Enterprise Only) and not based on timeouts.

 #### Eviction and Runtime